The Oconomowoc Festival of the Arts is always the third weekend in August at Fowler Park in beautiful downtown Oconomowoc - rain or shine.

 Spotlight Group applications are due each May.

-Celebrating its 46th year of bringing fine art to the community, the Oconomowoc Festival of the Arts Board voted to "fill the gap" at the Lac La Belle beach front when the relocation for the flagpole was announced.
+While celebrating its 46th year of bringing fine art to the community, the Oconomowoc Festival of the Arts Board voted to "fill the gap" at the Lac La Belle beach front when the relocation for the flagpole was announced.

 The removal of the flagpole left the buried GPS signal for the city without a historical landmark.